Digital phenotyping for cardiovascular care

 Digital Phenotyping of Adverse Adiposity

-Decoding how epicardial and perivascular fat encode early cardiovascular risk through radiomic and deep learning analysis of routine CT scans.
+Studying how epicardial and perivascular fat carry early cardiovascular risk through radiomic and deep learning analysis of routine CT scans.

 03